+Title of report FORMER TENANT RENT ARREARS, CURRENT TENANT RENT ARREARS, COUNCIL TAX, NON DOMESTIC RATES AND SUNDRY DEBTOR WRITE OFFS

+Key Decision a) Financial No b) Community No

+Contacts Councillor Nick Rushton 01530 412059 nicholas.rushton@nwleicestershire.gov.uk Strategic Director of Housing & Customer Services 01530 454819 glyn.jones@nwleicestershire.gov.uk Head of Finance 01530 454707 tracy.ashe@nwleicestershire.gov.uk

+Purpose of report To agree write-offs over £10,000 and receive details of debts written off under delegated powers.

+Reason for decision To comply with proper accounting practices.

+Council priorities Value for Money

+Implications:

-Title of report FORMER TENANT RENT ARREARS, CURRENT TENANT RENT ARREARS, COUNCIL TAX, NON DOMESTIC RATES AND SUNDRY DEBTOR WRITE-OFFS Key Decision a) Financial No b) Community No Contacts Councillor Nick Rushton 01530 412059 nicholas.rushton@nwleicestershire.gov.uk Interim Director of Resources 01530 454833 andrew.hunkin@nwleicestershire.gov.uk Financial Planning Manager and Deputy Section 151 Officer 01530 454707 tracy.ashe@nwleicestershire.gov.uk To agree write-offs over £10,000 and receive details of debts Purpose of report written off under delegated powers.
-Reason for Decision To comply with proper accounting practices.
-Council Priorities Value for Money Implications: Financial/Staff There is no additional financial effect as all the debts are met from the Authority's bad debt provision for previous years arrears or from in year income if the debts relate to the current financial year.
-Link to relevant CAT None Risk Management Regular reviews of debts for write off mitigates the risk that the Council's accounts do not reflect the true level of recoverable income.
+Financial/Staff There is no additional financial effect as all the debts are met from the Authority's bad debt provision for previous years arrears or from in year income if the debts relate to the current financial year.

+Link to relevant CAT None.

+Risk Management Regular reviews of debts for write off mitigates the risk that the Council's accounts do not reflect the true level of recoverable income.
 It is also part of an effective arrears management strategy.

 Equalities Impact Screening Not applicable.

 Human Rights None discernible.

 Transformational Government Not applicable.
-Comments of Head of Paid Service Report is satisfactory

-Comments of Deputy Section 151 Officer Report is satisfactory Comments of Deputy Monitoring Officer Report is satisfactory Consultees None.
-Background papers All papers used in compiling the report contain exempt information under paragraph 3 of Part 1 to Schedule 12A Local Government Act 1972 Recommendations 1.
-THAT CABINET NOTES THE AMOUNTS WRITTEN OFF UNDER DELEGATED POWERS.
+Comments of Head of Paid Service The report is satisfactory Comments of Section 151 Officer The report is satisfactory Comments of Deputy Monitoring Officer The report is satisfactory Consultees None.
+Background papers All papers used in compiling the report contain exempt information under paragraph 3 of Part 1 to Schedule 12A Local Government Act 1972 Recommendations THAT CABINET APPROVES THE NON DOMESTIC RATES AND SUNDRY DEBT WRITE OFFS THAT ARE OVER £10,000 AND NOTES THE AMOUNTS WRITTEN OFF UNDER DELEGATED POWERS.